In-depth: How a Facebook post broke the decades-long communal peace of a West Bengal town

 Maulana Yasin Mondal speaks slowly, his voice heavy with dismay.
 “I have never seen anything like this,” Mondal said.
-“Hindu-Muslim [issue] is unknown in Magurkhali [in the Basirhat sub-division].
+“Hindu-Muslim [tension] is unknown in Magurkhali [in the Basirhat sub-division].
 We are still in shock.”

-Mondal is the imam of the Milan Masjid, which stands opposite the house of the Class 11 student who had been accused of posting an explicit cartoon of the Prophet Mohammad on social media that triggered the first large-scale communal tensions in the area in living memory.
-Starting July 2, the Basirhat sub-division of North 24 Parganas district in West Bengal was in the grip of violence that went on for close to a week and claimed one life.
+Mondal is the imam of Milan Masjid, a mosque which stands opposite the house of the Class 11 student who had been accused of posting the explicit cartoon of the Prophet Mohammad on social media that triggered the first large-scale communal trouble in the area in living memory.
+From July 2, the Basirhat sub-division of North 24 Parganas district in West Bengal was in the grip of violence that lasted for close to a week and claimed one life.

 The ground violence in turn sparked off a narrative war, as the riot was used to score political goals.
 English-language television news and many on social media portrayed it as event in which Hindus were under unprecedented attack.
-The Times Now reported the clashes with the hashtag “#HindusDontCount”, while Republic TV claimed that the “national media” was intentionally ignoring the real picture.
+Times Now reported the clashes with the hashtag “#HindusDontCount”, while Republic TV claimed that the “national media” was intentionally ignoring the real picture.

 The Bharatiya Janata Party used the riots to attack the Trinamool Congress-led state government – even going so far as to spread fake images of the violence on social media.
 One such image – shared by a BJP spokesperson – showed a vehicle up in flames and a large crowd rioting in the background.
 This dramatic photograph, of a city taken over by the mob, was ironically from the 2002 Gujarat riots and presented a misleading and exaggerated picture of the violence in Basirhat.

-The reality of Basirhat is more complex and not as cataclysmic as some television and social media narratives would have you believe.
+The reality of Basirhat is more complex and not as cataclysmic as some television and social media narratives attempted to suggest.
 Yet, in the context of West Bengal – a state that has enjoyed decades of communal peace – the riots are a significant event, bringing the dynamics of Hindu-Muslim ties into mainstream politics.

 What really happened